 Disciples Interims is a community of active and retired interim ministers, regional staff, and congregational leaders that offers training, support, and connections for clergy interested in serving as interims.
 Building on the work of The Association of Disciples Intentional Interim Ministers (ADIIM), Disciples Interims is forging connections with Disciple Home Missions, The College of Regional Ministers, and a network of experienced and aspiring interim leaders.

 There is a huge need for new Disciple interim ministers.
 Baby boomer ministers are headed for retirement and there are openings for both interim and settled ministers.
 Ministers of all ages are now serving as interims.

-As of spring 2022 Disciples Interims has offered two online training courses with 48 students.
+As of spring 2023 Disciples Interims has offered three online training courses with 70 students.
 Interim Ministry Basics is training offered by a team of experienced Disciples ministers at a fraction of the cost of training elsewhere.
 Many Regional ministers are helping to pay tuition for ministers in their area.

 Here’s what students have said when asked, “What were some of the most important things you learned?”